 THE QUEENS OF QUEEN CITY

-Cumberland, Maryland was once the “Queen City”, a hub of industry and culture in Appalachia and second only to Baltimore for the largest urban population in the state.
-But the story of Cumberland has paralleled that of many once-great cities throughout the Appalachian region: the gradual departure of industry and, with it, a slow descent into economic and cultural stagnation.
+Cumberland, MD was once the “Queen City”, a hub of industry and culture in Appalachia.
+But the story of Cumberland has paralleled that of many once-great cities throughout the Appalachian region: the gradual departure of industry and, with it, a slow descent into economic stagnation and cultural rigidity.
+But even here, flowers grow in the cracked pavement: a queer community has banded together, found its identity, and created a thriving drag scene.
+"The Queens of Queen City” is a documentary project exploring the courage, risks, and repercussions of openly expressing LGBTQ identities in rural, conservative America.